bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 Neural networks can be represented at different levels of abstraction.
 The perspective taken so far is that they are a chain of layers and that each layer represents a set of neurons.
 However, this point of view is reductive.
 Layers are an abstraction and not a fundamental building block.
 The core unit of neural networks are functions of one or more variables.
 A layer can thus represent any combination of one or more functions.

 A neural network can be formally described as a ***computational graph***.
 The network is thus a directed graph where every node is a variable (e.g. scalar, tensor, etc.) and every directed edge is an operation (i.e. a differentiable function).
-The structure of a neural network's computional graph is commonly denoted as its ***architecture***.
+The structure of a neural network's computational graph is commonly denoted as its ***architecture***.

-Deep learning libraries such as *Tensorflow* and *Pytorch* provide implementations of commonly used layers and an API to chains these layers together into a computational graph.
+Deep learning libraries such as *Tensorflow* and *Pytorch* provide implementations of commonly used layers and an API to chain these layers together into a computational graph.
 Some of these libraries adopt an object-oriented approach, defining layers as stateful classes that can be combined by the user to build a complete neural network.

 ```python
 class Layer: